Reading Windows and Submissions

 Paid Reading Service

-We offer a paid service for poets requiring detailed editorial feedback, and some discussion of how best to further their aspirations.
-Please don’t confuse this with paid entry into being published by HappenStance.
-It is nothing to do with that.
+We offer a full (paid) service for poets requiring detailed editorial feedback, and some discussion of how best to further their aspirations.
+Please don’t confuse this with a route into HappenStance publication.

 Alternatively, get hold of a copy of How (Not) to Get Your Poetry Published, which could save you a lot of pain, at the same time as sharing many of the unwritten rules of this frustrating business of getting poems published.

 21 Hatton Green